Automated Genomic Interpretation via Concept Bottleneck Models for Medical Robotics: Related Work

+Its extension, Frequency CGR (FCGR), divides the plane into a $2^{k}\times2^{k}$ grid and counts $k$-mer frequencies, producing a fixed-size matrix or grayscale image representation.
+This encoding compresses variable-length sequences and facilitates cross-species analysis while scaling well to large datasets \cite{hill1992chaos}.
+FCGR has been widely integrated with digital signal processing \cite{hoang2016numerical} and machine learning techniques \cite{han2021comparative}.
+Because FCGR produces fixed-size image representations, it naturally suits convolutional neural networks (CNNs) \cite{lecun1989backpropagation}.
+For example, \cite{safoury2019enriched} achieved 87\% accuracy using a CNN on 660 DNA sequences across 11 genomic datasets, \cite{avila2023accurate} combined FCGR with ResNet50 to classify SARS-CoV-2 sequences into 11 clades with 96.29\% accuracy, and \cite{hammad2023hybrid} proposed a CGR-based pipeline integrating AlexNet, Lasso, and KNN to detect human coronaviruses from 7,951 genomes.
 Existing studies have clear limitations.
 Most CBM-based biomedical approaches stop at post-hoc visualization, lacking a direct link from intermediate evidence to actionable outcomes; genomic sequence models often prioritize classification accuracy or depend on complex alignment pipelines, which hinders scalability and precludes real-time use.
 These factors fall short of the transparency and immediate decision-making required in medical robotics.
 To address this, we propose an automated genomic interpretation module that integrates CGR preprocessing, a strict concept bottleneck, and regularizers for fidelity, prior consistency, and distribution alignment, ensuring biologically grounded reasoning while preserving discriminative power.
 In addition, uncertainty calibration and a cost-aware recommendation layer translate concept-level evidence into clinically actionable results.
 Overall, this design moves genomic analysis beyond black-box prediction toward an interpretable, automated decision system, laying the groundwork for medical automation and robotic integration.